Optimize your Wi-Fi

 Power Cycle Your Router

-Performing a power cycle may be all you need to get things moving again.
+If none of this works, try power cycling your router.
 Watch our quick video tutorial on how to properly perform a power cycle on our Calix 844 GigaCenter router.
 If you have a different MEC router, please give us a call at 800.492.5989 and we can help.